A Short History of Organ Grinders

 |

 With a great deal of ingenuity in placing the pins, the creator of a large barrel could put 6 to 8 songs on the barrel.
 Since the barrels were not easily changed, the organ grinder walked the streets playing those same songs over and over again all day long.
-In those early days, the “popular” music often consisted of opera themes.
+In the early days, the “popular” music often consisted of opera themes.
+From roughly 1890 to 1920, the Tin Pan Alley music publishers in New York utilized singing song pluggers and organ grinders to help market their songs.

 |